VanIseghemThomas/OpenCortex/README.md

 ```console
 ssh root@<QC-ip-address> -p 57284
 ```
-It will prompt you for your password and after that for a fingerprint, just type "yes" and enter and:
+It will prompt you for your password and after that for a fingerprint, just type "yes", enter and:

 ```console
 Welcome to